 10. Bounts is a UK Based Rewards company.
 You can use it anywhere but the rewards are mainly usable in the UK.
 You can sync just about any of the major step trackers to your account and earn points for hitting 7000 steps or more in a day, as well as checking in at your gym.
 Points are used to earn discounts in their partner store.
 They also have a really cool feature called Sugar Rush for UK users who do their grocery shopping at Tesco.
 You can upload your receipt and get a nutritional analysis of what you bought.
 NEAT.
 If you sign up for this one, use the code lauramarschel47596 and we both get a bonus 100 points.

 11. Dick's Sporting Goods offers Scorecard Bonus points for reaching your step goal if you sync your Fitbit, Move, or MyFitnessPal app.
 You can earn ScoreCard points through your fitness activity level reported using the MOVE fitness tracker function on the DICK’S Sporting Goods Mobile App.
 If you reach at least 10,000 steps or 3 miles in any calendar day on your tracker, you will earn 3 points.
 Earn a $10 Reward every time you earn 300 points.
-To sign up, download the app, register in the app.
+To sign up, install the app, then register in the app.
 Once you're signed in on the app, Select MOVE from the pulldown menu and sync your device from there.

 12. Employer human resources departments and health insurance companies are adding in rewards for syncing your devices too.
 Humana's GO365 and UnitedHealthcare Motion are two notable big name programs to look into.
 Call a representative to see if yours is one of them, and if your device is supported.